-For 2021-2022, the in-state charge per credit hour is \$215.55 + fees.
+For 2023-2024, the in-state rate per credit hour at the undergraduate level is \$215.55 + fees.
 A typical three-credit course is \$646.65 + fees.

-Florida State University Registrar
+Florida State University Student Business Services

 Students do not have to be receiving academic credit from FSU in order to engage in an internship.